Last Modified: 07 Oct 2014

 A selection of optional activities are listed in the day-to-day itinerary.
 This isn't an exhaustive list and should be used as a guide only.
 Prices are approximate and are for entrance only and don’t include transport to and from the sites or local guides unless indicated.
 All activities are subject to availability and it may not be possible to do all the activities listed in the time available at each destination.

 Where activities are considered medium or high risk, we work with operators whose safety and credentials we have sighted and assessed.
 This means that it is possible that you may find the same activity cheaper with another operator on the ground, however we cannot vouch for the safety or quality of that operator.
 Activities not listed above have not been assessed by us and as such our staff and leaders are unable to assist you with booking these activities.
 The decision to partake in any activity not listed is at your own discretion and risk.

-Optional activities at Rio Carnival listed in the itinerary MUST be pre-booked by the 1st of February 2015, or by 15th of December 2014 for 'Join The Parade'.
+Optional activities at Rio Carnival listed in the itinerary MUST be pre-booked by the 20th of December 2014, or by 30th of November 2014 for 'Join The Parade'.
 Please book early to ensure availability.
 On booking activities full payment will be taken and you will receive a voucher per activity.
 Please ensure you bring these vouchers to Rio where they will be collected as proof of purchase.
-Any cancellations after 15 December 2014 will incur 100% cancellation fees.
+Any cancellations after 15 January 2015 may incur 100% cancellation fees.